valebara/Borsa-Ricerca/Psi method/Python to Unity/Slant/README.md

   - param_space &rarr; from InitData() (doesn't change trial by trial)

   Output:
-  - ParamEstim.csv (PSS and TBS inferred)
+  - ParamEstim.csv (th and b inferred)
-  - ParamValues.csv (all values of PSS and TBW)
+  - ParamValues.csv (all values of th and b)
-  - ParamProbs.csv (marginal probabilities of each PSS and TBW
+  - ParamProbs.csv (marginal probabilities of each th and b)